Siphon880gh/chatgpt-chatworkspace/context.md

 5. **Server Processing:**
    - Validates conversation ID (alphanumeric, 32-128 chars)
    - Creates `shared/` directory if needed
+   - Checks if file already exists (tracks `isNew` flag)
    - Saves to `shared/{chatId}.json` with timestamp
-   - Returns success with share URL
+   - Returns success with share URL and `isNew` flag
 6. **UI Response:**
    - Shows success message with shareable link
+   - Displays different messages based on `isNew` flag:
+     - New share: "Share Link Created!
+Your chat is ready to share with all customizations"
+     - Update: "Share Content Updated!
+Your shared chat has been updated with the latest customizations"
    - Auto-copies link to clipboard
    - Displays formatted URL: `?shared={chatId}`